 So, today we essentially have two camps of rechargeable hearing aids.
 One is based on Lithium-Ion, while the other is based on ZPower’s ® rechargeable Zinc-Air solution.

 Each has its pros and cons, which will be discussed a little later.

 Lithium-Ion batteries are built into the hearing aids and cannot be removed by the user.
 You simply put the hearing aid in the charger overnight.
 By doing so you receive 24 hours of use from the rechargeable hearing aid including some use while streaming.
-These batteries are designed to last at least 5 years but are replaced when the hearing aids go to the manufacturer for repair or servicing.
+These batteries are designed to last at least 2 to 6 years, depending on brand but are replaced when the hearing aids go to the manufacturer for repair or servicing.

 Pricing options differ between suppliers.
-Phonak includes the charger in its pricing, whereas Signia does not.
+Phonak includes the charger in its pricing, whereas Signia adn GN Resound do not.
 It’s important to make sure any quotes include the charger, as the hearing aid won’t function without it.

 Lithium-Ion hearing aid batteries are controlled by a chip, so you shouldn’t have any issues with over-charging or exploding batteries.
 Due to the small size of the batteries, they are also safe to fly with.

-Lithium Ion is available in two brands, Signia and Phonak.
+Lithium Ion is available in three brands, Signia, GN Resound and Phonak.

-Phonak offers the following rechargeable devices, starting at their standard level device:
+Phonak offers the following rechargeable devices, starting at their essential level device:

 - Audeo B50-R (Basic Range)